 Our layout makes full use of the unique location and topography to offer stunning views across to Tamar River, while providing people-friendly streets that help link the wider Barne Barton community.

 The design was developed, over a two-year period, in close liaison with existing residents of the estate (and the appointed Residents’ Steering Group), the wider Barne Barton community, and Plymouth City planners.

 - Establish new streets and landscaped public spaces,

 - Introduce a mixture of housing types and tenures,

 - Make the most of opportunities for energy efficiency and sustainability.

-The project's planning application has now been submitted, and is on track to be the first residential-led redevelopment scheme in the country to be awarded the 'Excellent' level of the Building with Nature Award.
+The project has achieved full planning permission, and is on track to be the first residential-led redevelopment scheme in the country to be awarded the 'Excellent' level of the Building with Nature Award.